The exact solution approach to warm inflation: The exact solution method

-It is quick to check that this approach reduces to the usual Cold Inflation approach for exact solutions \cite{del2012approach} in the extremely low dissipation regime $ Q << 1 $ .
-It also further reduces to the Hamilton Jacobi method for Warm Inflation for $ F(H) = H^{2} $ \cite{sayar2017hamilton}, and further to the usual cold Inflation Hamilton Jacobi approach \cite{kinney1997hamilton} in the extremely low dissipation regime for the same $ F(H) $. \\ \\ With the dynamical aspects covered, we shall now explore the perturbation spectra of Warm Inflation in this approach.
+This completes the proper dynamical outline of the Exact Solution approach for warm inflation.
+It is quick to check that this approach reduces to the usual cold inflation approach for exact solutions \citep{del2012approach} in the extremely low dissipation regime $ Q << 1 $ .
+It also further reduces to the Hamilton-Jacobi method for warm inflation for $ F(H) = H^{2} $ \citep{sayar2017hamilton}, and further to the usual cold inflation Hamilton-Jacobi approach \citep{kinney1997hamilton} in the extremely low dissipation regime for the same $ F(H) $.
+With the dynamical aspects covered, we shall now explore the perturbation spectra of warm inflation in this approach.

-\section{Perturbation Spectra Analysis}
+\section{Perturbation spectra analysis}